FerreiraEnzoA/Portfolio/Proj2/README.md

 # <img src="../images/Python.png" alt="R" width="50"/> Project 2: Automation of Reconfirmation <br />
 This project was inspired by difficulties in reconfirming a company's sales to a specific customer, as the task took hours to complete.
-In this context, the objective is to reduce both the reconfirmation time and the possible human errors in the analysis of extensive spreadsheets as much as possible.
+In this context, the aim is to reduce both the reconfirmation time and the possible human errors in the analysis of extensive spreadsheets as much as possible.

 ![](../images/proj2.png)